The following is taken from Chapter 5 of the UBC REBs Clinical Guidance Notes: http://research.ubc.ca/ore/creb-forms-guidance-notes

 3. Studies using previously collected clinical specimens where there is no current or future clinical need for the specimens

 5.3.2 Studies intending to collect and analyse specific types of data

 1. Studies that will involve only the collection of hair, nail clippings, deciduous teeth, excreta, salivary secretions, additional swabs or other external secretions that have been collected in a non-invasive manner and that may also be collected as part of routine clinical care.

 2. Studies that involve only the collection of placenta or amniotic fluid as a consequence of childbirth, or fetal tissue collected as a consequence of therapeutic abortion or miscarriage.

-3. Studies that involve only the collection of blood samples by venipuncture, or a central line already present as part of clinical care that was installed as part of clinical care.
+3. Studies that involve only the collection of blood samples either (a) by venipuncture, or (b) by a central line where that central line is both already present as part of clinical care, and was installed as part of clinical care.

 4. Studies that involve clinical data collected prospectively as part of clinical care.